-The Renewal Corporation will prepare and submit an Annual Compliance Report within six (6) months of concluding drawdown activities, and annually thereafter for as long as the Renewal Corporation has performance obligations under the Reservoir Area Management Plan.
-For purposes of the Annual Compliance Report, drawdown activities will be considered concluded when the Klamath River lowers to, and permanently occupies, its original 100-year flood channel.
-The Annual Compliance Report will be submitted to the SWRCB and ODEQ, and copied to the HRG, by April 1.
-In addition, the Annual Compliance Report will be submitted to the Commission by April 15.
-The Annual Compliance Report will include the following:
+The Renewal Corporation will prepare and submit a status report within six (6) months of concluding drawdown activities, and annually thereafter for as long as the Renewal Corporation has performance obligations under the Reservoir Area Management Plan.
+For purposes of the annual status report, drawdown activities will be considered concluded when the Klamath River lowers to, and permanently occupies, its original 100-year flood channel.
+The annual status report will be submitted to the SWRCB and ODEQ, and copied to the HRG, by April 1.
+In addition, the annual status report will be submitted to the Commission by April 15.
+The annual status report will include the following: